Ext2: Inodes

 Quote from the Linux kernel documentation for ext2:

-"There are pointers to the first 12 blocks which contain the file's data in the inode.
-There is a pointer to an indirect block (which contains pointers to the next set of blocks), a pointer to a doubly indirect block and a pointer to a trebly indirect block."

 Thus, there is a structure in ext2 that has 15 pointers.
 Pointers 1 to 12 point to direct blocks, pointer 13 points to an indirect block, pointer 14 points to a doubly indirect block, and pointer 15 points to a triply indirect block.

 Directories

 Each directory is a list of directory entries.
 Each directory entry associates one file name with one inode number, and consists of the inode number, the length of the file name, and the actual text of the file name.
 To find a file, the directory is searched front-to-back for the associated filename.
 For reasonable directory sizes, this is fine.
 But for very large directories this is inefficient, and ext3 offers a second way of storing directories (HTree) that is more efficient than just a list of filenames.

 The root directory is always stored in inode number two, so that the file system code can find it at mount time.
 Subdirectories are implemented by storing the name of the subdirectory in the name field, and the inode number of the subdirectory in the inode field.
 Hard links are implemented by storing the same inode number with more than one file name.
 Accessing the file by either name results in the same inode number, and therefore the same data.

 The special directories "." (current directory) and ".." (parent directory) are implemented by storing the names "." and ".." in the directory, and the inode number of the current and parent directories in the inode field.
 The only special treatment these two entries receive is that they are automatically created when any new directory is made, and they cannot be deleted.